davecurryco/mystic-spheres/TempleOfTheOldOnes.md

 The door to this chamber is a formidable-looking affair of bronze-adamantine alloy.
 Its surface is covered with bas-relief designs that are remniscent of the carapace and segmented legs of crabs and the encrustations of barnacles.
 At the center of the door is a large, oddly-faceted yellow-green crystal that glows with a sickly light.
 A successful DC 16 Wisdom (Perception) check will reveal that the "decorations" are not simple bas-relief, but are separate components.
 They are, in fact, part of the mechanism that bolts the door.

 The crystal is necrotite and it is the intended target of an Awaken Crystal ritual that must be cast to open the door.
 Once the crystal is awakened, it can be instructed to direct its energy to work the lock mechanism on the door.
 Otherwise, a DC 25 Wisdom(Perception) check will reveal that the crystal is both a trap and the key to opening the door.
 The crystal can be disarmed with a successful DC 30 Dexterity check with thieves' tools.
 An unsuccessful check causes the crystal to explode.
 Each creature in a 30 foot radius from the crystal when it explodes must make a DC 16 Constitution saving throw.
 On a failed save, the target takes 55 (10d10) necrotic damage or half as much damage on a successful one.
 If the crystal explodes, the door cannot be opened by any means other than destroying it.
 Otherwise, the door can be opened by a successful DC 35 Dexterity check with thieves' tools.
 Failure on this check also causes the crystal to explode.

+The room is finished with tiles of dark stone, behind which a thin sheets of lead have been laid to prevent its contents from being scried.
+The room is bare except for a pedestal of pale orange crystal about 3 1/2 feet high and 18 inches wide.
+The crystal has many vertical facets and is jagged at the top.
+A chest fashioned from smooth black stone sits nestled in a slot carved in the top of the crystal.
+A band of curious symbols of an unknown language is carved around the circumference of the chest near its top.
+Otherwise, the chest is featureless -- without hinges, hasp, or lock.
+The chest is, of course, magically trapped.
+If the chest is disturbed in any way without first reciting the incantation printed on the band of symbols in a prescribed order, a cyclone of purple flame will erupt and swirl around the pedestal at the end of turn in which the chest was disturbed and in each of the next two rounds.
+Creatures within 5 feet of the pedestal (but not in the space of the pedestal itself) when the cyclone is active must make a DC 16 Charisma saving throw.
+On a failed save, the target takes 55 (10d10) force damage or half as much damage on a successful one.
+Non-magical objects in the area of effect that aren't being worn or carried are disintegrated.

 _Treasure:_ 800 cp, 5000 sp, 2000 gp, 130 pp, Amethyst (100 gp), 2 x Coral (100 gp), 3 x Garnet (100 gp), Jet (100 gp), 2 x Pearl (100 gp), Spinel (100 gp), Spell Scroll (Planar Ally) (very rare, dmg 200)